aiazza/Documentation/What_to_Study_for_interviews_with_big_tech_dir/BGP/notes.md

 - P - Prefer eBGP over IBGP -
 - R - RID - Router ID

+## BGP neighbor states
+Here are the states BGP has to go through to establish a neighbor relationship :
+- Idle : This state is the state in which BGP is initially set to after configuring the neighbor command, in this state the neighbor is waiting for a start event.
+The start event occurs when we configure another router to be BGP neighbor of the first router.
+It resets the ConnectRetry timer which controls the interval between successive attempts to establish a TCP connection with a peer after a previous attempt fails. in this state we try to initiate a TCP 3-way handshake, if successful it moves to the **Connect** State, if not it stays Idle.
+- Connect : In this state the BGP neighbor waits for the 3 way handshake to complete.
+When successful it will go to **OpenSent** State.
+If it fails it goes to **Active** State.
+- Active : BGP will try to initiate another TCP 3-Way handshake, if successful it will move to **OpenSent** state.
+If the ConnectRetry time expires it will go back to the Connect state.
+- OpenSent : BGP will wait for an open message from neighbor and will check if everything is there are no errors (wrong ASN, incorrect version etc), if everything is OK BGP starts sending keepalive messages and goes to **OpenConfirm** State, if TCP session fails it will go back to **Active** .
+- OpenConfirm : BGP waits for a keepalive messafe from neighbor, once we recieve the keepalive, we can safely go to **Established** state.
+- Established : BGP Neighbor adjacency is formed and routers are exchanging routes.
 ### Details of AS_PATH
 ### Atomic aggregate and aggregator
 #### Aggregator